5 Lai See Etiquette Tips To Follow For Chinese New Year 2021

 It’s that time of the year again, where splashes of red and gold seem to adorn every street in Hong Kong in preparation for Chinese New Year.
-Stands are popping up left and right selling everything from little token pig accessories, to Chinese calligraphy banners to gifts such as tea, sweets and of course: red lai see.
-Read on to learn all the dos and don'ts when it comes to receiving red pockets.
+It's time to check if you have everything prepared—from flowers to puddings to qipaos––and of course, red packets (or lai see).

 To some, giving and receiving lai see may be second nature, but to others, especially those new to Chinese culture, it can be a source of stress as there is a certain lai see code of conduct that should be respected.